 It’ can be downright frustrating.
 But I have some good news for you.

 You might be surprised to hear that it comes straight from the mainstream press.
 But they made a big mistake in their report.
 They shared the news and then promptly shot it down.

 But there’s a reason for that.
 They just don’t know what Dr. Wright knows.

-Last week, the mainstream reported on a study presented in Europe.
+The mainstream reported on a study presented in Europe.
 Researchers in Germany had found that supplementing with testosterone can help older men lose weight.